 How I Got Started: Rigour

-I started down this path because I became concerned, early in my career, with the rigor and validity of my assessments.
-The grades I was giving didn’t seem accurate.
+I started down this path because I became concerned, early in my career, with the rigour and validity of my assessments.
+The grades I gave didn’t seem accurate.
 People were struggling to pass who had very strong skills, or who I thought had the capacity to develop very strong skills; people were getting very good grades who didn’t seem to understand the material and who I worried might actually be dangerous in the workplace.

 I started using SBG to get accurate info about what skills students need help with, and what they can actually do by the end of the semester.
 I use tracking sheets that list the skills I will assess, and some of skills are mandatory; you can’t pass without them.
 That raised the level of rigour; it’s no longer possible to pass if you can 60% do 100% of the things.
 You have to be able to 100% do 60% of the things.
 And I control which 60%.

-But the heart of SBG is reassessment: if a student’s demonstration of a skill doesn’t meet the requirements, they can demonstrate again next week.
+But the heart of SBG is reassessment: if a student’s demonstration of a skill doesn’t meet the requirements, they can demonstrate again next week, or the week after, until the end of the semester.
 There’s no penalty for how many tries it takes.

 The skill itself should be the only bar; there should be no other barriers.